Robust Odometry using Sensor Consensus Analysis: Sensor Consensus Analysis

 \section{Sensor Consensus Analysis}

 SCA is a pre-processing step that exploits the fact that, in the scenario under consideration in this paper, multiple sensors are used to measure the same physical quantity.
-It scales the uncertainty of sensor measurements that are inconsistent with the measurements from other sensors before they are incorporated into the filter, using a statistical z-test to determine whether the uncertainty of a measurement should be scaled or not.
+It scales the uncertainty of measurements from individual sensors that are inconsistent with the measurements made at the same time from the other sensors before they are incorporated into the filter, using a statistical z-test to determine whether the uncertainty of a measurement should be scaled or not.
 The idea behind this approach is that the sensor measurements should have significantly overlapping probability distributions when they are measuring the same underlying distribution.
 When this is true, they should pass a z-test with a high probability that the means of the distributions that they are measuring are equal.
 A user specified probability is used to determine the z-test value required as

-where norminv returns the z-value required for the cumulative distribution function of a standard normal distribution to equal the probability $\frac{p}{2}$, and $z_{desired} \le 0$.
-Note that the user specified probability, $p$, is for a two-tailed test, which is why it is halved when calculating the z-value: For any pair of sensor measurements, the z-value corresponding to the probability that the two measurements are of the same population mean is calculated as
+where norminv returns the z-value required for the cumulative distribution function of a standard normal distribution to equal the probability $\frac{p}{2}$, and $z_{desired} \ge 0$.
+Note that the user specified probability, $p$, is for a two-tailed test, which is why it is halved when calculating the z-value.
+For any pair of sensor measurements, the z-value corresponding to the probability that the two measurements are of the same population mean is calculated as

-If $z_{test} < z_{desired}$, then the measurements are not of the same population mean at a significance level $p$.
+where $\mu_i$ and $\sigma_i^2$ are the mean and variance of the measurement from sensor $i$ respectively.
+If $z_{test} > z_{desired}$, then the measurements are not of the same population mean at a significance level $p$.
 When a measurement fails this test (i.e., statistically it is measuring a different population or quantity to the measurement being tested against), then the proposed approach is to iteratively scale the uncertainty of the measurements that are in consensus with the least number of the other measurements until all measurements are in consensus with each other.

 The SCA algorithm is outlined in Algorithm~\ref{a:consensus}.
 It takes as input a list of the last received measurement from each sensor, and the user specified probability threshold.
 In each iteration, it calculates the minimum scaling factor required for at least one of the measurements to be in consensus with a measurement it was not previously in consensus with, and updates the scaling factors of the measurements with the minimum consensus.
 The uncertainty of each measurement is then scaled in the \texttt{ScaleMeasurements} function by multiplying its variance by the scaling factor for that measurement, before starting the next iteration.